 Cuomo wants federal funding to help build a so-called smart energy grid that would help utilities get the power back more quickly in the event of another powerful storm, the administration official said.
 Cuomo also plans to push for federal cash to build a fuel reserve after Sandy disrupted the gasoline distribution system and led to shortages and hours-long lines at filling stations

 The smart-grid proposal is part of an earlier plan proposed by Cuomo to reshape the state’s power-distribution system and would cost about $30 billion over 10 years.
-The governor has criticized the state-owned Long Island Power Authority and Consolidated Edison Inc. (ED) for their lack of preparedness and slow response after Sandy hit.
+The governor has criticized the state-owned Long Island Power Authority and Consolidated Edison Inc. (ED:US) for their lack of preparedness and slow response after Sandy hit.

 In part, the smart grid would be designed to help New York get ready for what Cuomo has called a new reality.